evanx/redex/README.md

 - enable the configuration of multiple "processor" instances (as components of a system)
 - enable sequential message-passing between processors

-Someone else might want to re-implement something similar in Go, Rust, D, Elixer, etc. I think that would be a great idea.
+Someone might want to copy this in Go, Rust, D, Elixer, etc. I think that would be a great idea.
 Still, having a Node implementation in plain JavaScript is useful, at least for JavaScript developers.

+We implement a number of processors to support some use-cases, especially around HTTP and Redis.

 We have chosen ES7 (via Babel), and might extend our implementation with TypeScript in future.

-If you have something alternative please let me know.
-I should list, compare and contrast alternatives.

 ### Alternative: Nginx